icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 Given the above, if the contact-uri property exists on any of the vCards, the following tests apply:

-1. In the redaction object from the above, if the pathLang property is either absent or is present as a JSON string of “jsonpath”, then verify that the replacementPath property is either absent or is present with a valid JSONPath expression.
+1. Test case [-64105](#id-testCase-64105){ #id-testCase-64105 }: In the redaction object from the above, if the pathLang property is either absent or is present as a JSON string of “jsonpath”, then verify that the replacementPath property is either absent or is present with a valid JSONPath expression.
 ```json
 {
   "code": -64105,